Ten Best: Substitute goals

 10) March 28, 2015: Mike Grella; Columbus 1, New York 2

-The only time in Metro history that a game-winner was scored ONE minute after a sub entered.
+The only time that a game-winner was scored ONE minute after a sub entered.
 Grella did so in the 66th, and blasted the 1000th goal in Metro history a minute later.

 9) August 19, 2012: Kenny Cooper; New York 3, Portland 2

-When Cooper entered the game in the 36th, Metro was down 2:0.
+When Cooper entered in the 36th, Metro was down 2:0.
 He immediately changed the game, scoring in the 43rd and igniting the comeback, eventually assisting on Heath Pearce's game-winner.

 8) July 5, 2017: Gonzalo Veron; New England 2, New York 3